magradze/Nextino/docs/02-conventions/module-structure.md

 ## 📂 The Anatomy of a Nextino Module

 Every Nextino module is a self-contained PlatformIO library.
 It must reside in the project's `lib/` directory and follow the structure below.
+This structure promotes a clean separation of concerns.

 ```plaintext
 lib/